 Some might think this is really mean but I don’t.
 My girls’ birthday is coming up and they need new pyjamas.
 One of their gifts will be pyjamas.
 We are actually contemplating buying car seats as gifts.
 Before you shoot me down for being the tightest parent ever, bare in mind they are still rear facing at 3.
 The prospect of turning would probably be the best birthday gift ever.
 For Xmas we also really limit gifts.
 They get so many from family and I just don want an overwhelming stack of gifts to be the only focus of Christmas.
 There will be a stocking from Santa, a few gifts from a Mummy and Daddy and a budget of less than £50 each.
 They will be three and couldn’t care less how much is spent.

 Ask for experiences rather than possessions

 Following on, instead of overloading our girls with lots of plastic rubbish, it’s great to get experiences or passes.
 These can be enjoyed for much longer than the day.
 This year my parents have bought us Peppa Pig theatre tickets for Xmas which the girls will lose their little minds over.
 This was something that we wouldn’t have bought as I thought the £60 price tag was too steep.
 However, I know it will be a fantastic day that’s the girls will remember.

 Take advantage of trials

 Lots of toddler groups offer free trial sessions to see if you like the group.
 These are great to get an idea of what your little one gets on with and enjoys and what just doesn’t fit.
 I’ve done quite a few trials.
 Some of which I’ve then signed up to a block of and others which I haven’t.
 You might find a new group you love or it might just be a chance to get out the house.
-Sometimes I even really liked a group but just couldn’t justify the cost especially when you are required to bulk buy sessions.
+Sometimes I even when I’ve really liked a group, I just couldn’t justify the cost especially when you are required to bulk buy sessions.

 Select one premium group per term